 - sour cream, guacamole, salsa, tortilla chips, shredded cheddar or Colby-Jack cheese, for garnishing

-Serve chowder garnished with your favorite toppings, such as sour cream, salsa, tortilla chips, shredded cheese, etc.
+Serve the chowder at once, garnished with your favorite toppings, such as sour cream, salsa, tortilla chips, shredded cheese, etc.

 Click here for a list of my favorite Soups, Stews, & Chowders!